The International Federation of Nurse Anesthetists is a federation of national nurse anesthetists’ associations.

 2. To develop and promote educational standards in the field of nurse anesthesia.

-IFNA has developed recommendations for preparing nurse anesthetists on June 1990 These standards have been revised last year by the Education Committee.
-The same committee has prepared a nurse anesthesia program curriculum and is working on the development of different programs.
+IFNA has developed recommendations for preparing nurse anesthetists on June 1990 These standards have been revised and updated regularly by the Education Committee.
+The same committee has prepared nurse anesthesia program curricula for Certificate, Bachelor and Master levels.

 3. To develop and promote standards of practice in the field of nurse anesthesia.

-IFNA has prepared standards of practice for nurse anesthetists on June 1991.
+IFNA has prepared standards of practice for nurse anesthetists on June 1991 and regularly revised and updated since .

-The Standards of Practice, Education al standards and Code of Ethics (developed on year 1992) have been already used many times in order to help associations and /or authorities to develop or improve nurse anesthesia education and practice.
+The Standards of Practice, Educational standards, Code of Ethics (developed on year 1992) and added Monitoring standards have been already used many times in order to help associations and /or authorities to develop or improve nurse anesthesia education and practice.

 4. To provide opportunities for continuing education in anesthesia.